popy-dev/popy-republican-calendar/README.md

 ?>
 ```

 Time formats
 ------------

 The French Republican/Revolutionary calendar initially came with a decimal time
-format (10h, 100m, 100s) replacing the duodecimal format (24h, 60m, 60s), but
+format (10h, 100m, 100s) just as the egyption inspiration, replacing the
-was quickly abandonned, probably because of the difficuly and cost to replace
+duodecimal format (24h, 60m, 60s), but was quickly abandonned, probably because
-every clock in the country (because at that time, they didn't have smartwatches
+of the difficuly and cost to replace every clock in the country (because at that
-able to upgrade their apps.
+time, they didn't have smartwatches able to upgrade their apps.
 Dark times.)

 So, depending on how revolutionnary you feel, you can use one format or another,
 by injecting the TimeConvertor suiting your needs.

-Components will usually default to the actual DuoDecimal representation
+Components will usually default to the actual DuoDecimal representation.

+Trivia : The Chinese time system divided the day in 100 equal parts (ke) of
+14 minutes 24seconds, which is very close of our quarter hour, and matches
+perfectly the 10 minutes in the decimal time system.
+Isn't that
+interoperability ?

 ```php
 <?php